a rich past and dynamic present

 A Legacy of Progressive Pastors

-- Reverend Mary Barrett Speers came to Union Church in the fall of 2001.
+The Reverend Mary Barrett Speers came to Union Church in the fall of 2001 and served until 2011.

 As in the past, Union Church of Bay Ridge continues to operate in this spirit of openness and fellowship toward other congregations, practices, and beliefs.
 We also continue to draw on the heritage of our first pastors and past congregations, seeking out ways to praise God, to serve, to ask questions and learn, and to build community with each other and with our neighbors, the world over.